ansgarwiechers/vbsdoc/README.txt

             @param  NAME  DESCRIPTION
           Where @param-keyword, parameter name and description can be separated by any amount of whitespace (except for newlines, of course).
-Valid for functions/procedures with arguments.
-          Multiple tags per documented function/procedure are allowed.
+Valid for functions, procedures, and properties with arguments.
+Multiple tags per documented item are allowed.

 @raise    Description of the errors a function or procedure might raise.
           Optional, multiple tags per documented element are allowed.